austin-compton5/austin-compton5/README.md

-## Hello!
+# Hello!

-# I'm an AI Implementation Engineer interested in building production AI systems under real constraints.
+## I'm an AI Implementation Engineer working to close the gap between demos and building production AI systems under real constraints.

 ## What I've built